 Evolving Permit Limits for Wastewater Lagoons Protect the Environment

 Ammonia is a natural by-product of the decomposition of all nitrogen-containing organic matter.
-This means it’s something everybody contributes to since the human body produces ammonia.
-Industrial users, such as food processing, fertilizer, and dog food plants, also contribute to ammonia levels but in higher concentrations.
+This means everybody contributes to it since the human body produces ammonia.
+The industrial industry, such as food processing, fertilizer, and dog food plants, also contribute to ammonia levels but in higher concentrations.
 Ammonia also promotes algae growth in bodies of water, converting to nitrite and nitrate through aerobic biological activity, depleting dissolved oxygen in the water.
 At elevated concentrations, this can be lethal to aquatic life.
 Some algae can even be toxic to humans.
 An inadequately treated wastewater lagoon is often the largest contributor to the ammonia issues in our environment.

 Small communities with aerated lagoon and facultative-controlled discharge lagoon wastewater treatment systems face increasingly stringent requirements for ammonia, pH, dissolved oxygen, and bacteria with the National Pollution Discharge Elimination System (NPDES) Permits.
 Permit limit changes have been driven by the need to protect our environment and the quality of our water supply.
-Required by the Environmental Protection Agency (EPA), Department of Natural Resources (DNR), and/or other state regulatory agencies, the NPDES permit system is authorized under the Clean Water Act to regulate point sources that discharge pollutants into U.S. waters.
+The Environmental Protection Agency (EPA), Department of Natural Resources (DNR), and/or other state regulatory agencies require the NPDES permit system under the Clean Water Act to regulate point sources that discharge pollutants.

 As stated by Lindsay Beaman, PE, Business Unit Leader of Snyder & Associates’ Cedar Rapids office, “meeting these requirements is essential to protect the environment and our water supply, which is the most valuable resource we have for future generations.”

 Lagoon Systems Struggle to Meet New Ammonia Limits